aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 The main difference is that a class can only extend one class (abstract or not), but it can implement many interfaces.
 This can be helpful in the use cases above, where we need to refer to a single instance under different APIs.

-So why use an abstract class?
+So, why use an abstract class?
 An abstract class allows you to provide some implementation, which is useful when you want to define some methods but not others, as we saw in our earlier example with `Monitor`.

 ### Default Methods in Interfaces

 In fact, the difference between abstract classes and interfaces has started to blur since Java 8, when the ability to define **default methods** was added to interfaces.

 A default method essentially provides some functionality we want to add to all classes that implement an interface.
 Such methods become public, non-static members of all implementing classes.
-And like any public method, they may be overridden by an implementing class.
+And, like any public method, they may be overridden by an implementing class.

 For example: